feedforfools/jumpsquare/docs/database-setup.md

     fm.year_distance
   FROM filtered_matches fm
   ORDER BY
-    -- First prioritize by match type quality
     CASE fm.match_type
       WHEN 'original_exact' THEN 1
       WHEN 'translation_exact' THEN 2
-      WHEN 'original_ilike' THEN 3
+      WHEN 'original_similarity' THEN 3
-      WHEN 'translation_ilike' THEN 4
+      WHEN 'translation_similarity' THEN 4
     END,
-    -- Then by year closeness
     fm.year_distance,
-    -- Finally by year (newer first as tiebreaker) fm.year DESC
+    fm.year DESC
   LIMIT 1;
 END;